jamesgeorge007/lets-chat/README.md

 # Chat-App

-> A chat app built with socket.io real time engine.
+> A chat app built with socket.io, a JavaScript library/engine for adding real-time, bidirectional, event-based communication to applications.

 **Demo**